GeorgeNs/surge/README.md

 After following the steps you should be able to use all its functionalities in any DAW,but without using plugin's GUI.
 That is very important: you will need to disable the preference that opens plugin GUI automatically.
 Most of DAWs have this setting.

+ONLY VST2 plugin can be built succesfully using this fork.
+Lack of vst3 it's not a big deal since vst3 support on linux is not quite mature yet and if you mainly use open source DAWs you will know that already...

 ## Preparation